-In our next installment of the Golden Rules series we hear from Anthesis’ Advisory and Communications practice leader Jennifer Clipsham on the increasing importance and value of ESG topics to Executive Leadership Teams and Boards.
+In our next instalment of the Golden Rules series we hear from Anthesis’ Advisory and Communications practice leader Jennifer Clipsham on the increasing importance and value of ESG topics to Executive Leadership Teams and Boards.

 Rule 5 – Without a seat, three legs of a stool are useless

 We’ve seen a number of high profile organisational incidents related to corporate responsibility (CR) or Environmental, Social and Governance (ESG) topics in the last few years, with far reaching impacts.
 Failure to operate ethically, transparently, or to manage stakeholder expectations effectively, can be connected with the poor financial performance of a business.
-Investors are keenly aware of this, and are increasingly valuing the importance of the role of good governance in “triple bottom line” performance, recognising that ESG metrics are among the best indicators for the long term financial performance of a business.
+Investors are keenly aware of this and are increasingly valuing the importance of the role of good governance in “triple bottom line” performance, recognising that ESG metrics are among the best indicators for the long term financial performance of a business.

 - Uber faced a number of management harassment allegations that resulted in a valuation loss of $10 billion.
 Uber has since hired its first Chief Diversity Officer to launch a diversity and inclusion initiative and help address and mitigate the culture issues they face.